Best antivirus software of 2023

 • Real-time protection is only for the pro version

-TotalAV is our the best antivirus in 2023.
-Boasting a user-base of over 25 million users, the antivirus program has emerged as one of the most user-friendly antivirus programs on this list, having an interface that appeals to beginners and advanced users alike.
-It has received multiple awards from the independent testing lab AV-Test and it performed well in our tests as well.
+TotalAV our best antivirus in 2024.
+Boasting a user base of over 25 million users, the antivirus program has emerged as one of the most user-friendly antivirus programs on this list, having an interface that appeals to beginners and advanced users alike.

 The free version of the antivirus is great, but we recommend getting the pro version if you want full protection.
-It’s available for $19 per year and comes with a 30-day money-back guarantee.
+The starting price of TotalAV is From $19.00/year and there are three subscriptions to choose from.

-2. Bitdefender – best antivirus for people who want more security features
+2. Bitdefender – Free antivirus with advanced features

 Bitdefender